 Even the continental breakfast the following morning blew us away.
 A mix of in-house pastries and jams may sound pedestrian – except when they’re prepared by world-class pastry chefs.
 Also, there’s nothing like eating leftover cheese and charcuterie from the previous night’s extraordinary cheese cart.
 Watch our YouTube video for the full story.

-Honorable Mention: We ate spectacular meals at seven other Michelin starred restaurants in Lyon, San Francisco, Strasbourg, Malmö, Banyoles and Belfast.
+We ate spectacular meals at seven other Michelin starred restaurants in Lyon, San Francisco, Strasbourg, Malmö, Banyoles and Belfast.
 We won’t mention the disappointing Michelin starred meal in Galway – oops, we just did.
-Instead, we prefer to remember the spectacular meals like the lunch we ate at Takao Takano,

 Hamburger at Le Pied de Mammouth in Strasbourg